-Name of Director Mrs. Mridu Arora Mr. Sandeep Arora Date of Birth 24/07/1976 23/09/1969 Age 46 Years 52 years Date of Appointment 12/08/2015 14/09/2006 Qualifications M.A.
-Bachelors degree in Business Administration Experience more than 10 years More than 30 years Expertise in specific functional areas Designing Business & Administration Terms and condition of appointment / Retire by rotation - Liable to retire by Retire by rotation - Liable to retire by re-appointment along with remuneration rotation. rotation. to be drawn Duties - To adhere as provided under Duties - To adhere as provided under Section 166 of the Act.
-Section 166 of the Act.
-Code of Conduct - Abide by the Code of Conduct devised by the Company. of Conduct devised by the Company.
-Remuneration: NIL Remuneration: Remuneration paid Rs.
-2,00,000 p.m.
-Relationship with other Directors, Spouse of Mr. Sandeep Arora, Spouse of Mrs Mridu Arora, Manager and other KMP Managing Director of the Company Director of the Company No. of Board meeting attended during 6 6 the year Directorships held in other companies NIL 4 (excluding foreign companies) Memberships / Chairmanships of Member of Nomination and Member of Audit Committee Committees of the Company Remuneration Committee and Member and Member of Stakeholder of Stakeholder Relationship Committee Relationship Committee of Sonal Adhesives Limited Memberships / Chairmanships of NIL NIL Committees of the other Company Number of shares held in the Company NIL NIL
+Name of Director Mrs. Mridu Arora Date of Birth 24/07/1976 Age 47 Years Date of Appointment 12/08/2015 Qualifications M.A.
+Experience more than 11 years Expertise in specific functional areas Designing Terms and condition of appointment / re-appointment along with remuneration to be drawn Retire by rotation - Liable to retire by rotation.
+Duties - To adhere as provided under Section 166 of the Act.
+Code of Conduct - Abide by the Code of Conduct devised by the Company.
+Remuneration: NIL Relationship with other Directors, Manager and other KMP Spouse of Mr. Sandeep Arora, Managing Director of the Company No. of Board meeting attended during the year 7 Directorships held in other companies (excluding foreign companies) NIL Memberships / Chairmanships of Committees of the Company Member of Nomination and Remuneration Committee and Member of Stakeholder Relationship Committee Memberships / Chairmanships of Committees of the other Company NIL Number of shares held in the Company NIL